NTNU-MCS/mcmodels/data/vessels/drillship/readme.md

 * Length between mooring points: 2.426 m
     - GC to bow pt: 1.219 m
     - GC to aft pt: 1.207 m
-* 'Empty' means no batteries, ballast weights, or lids.
+* 'Empty Ship' means no batteries, ballast weights, or lids.
 * BWL = Battery Water Line: 6 batteries, no lids.
 * LWL = Load Water Line: 6 batteries, lids, weights (as in MC-Lab campaign 2026-06)
 * DWL = Design Water Line: 6 batteries, lids, more weights (as when made in 2015)